Electronegativity is a measure of how strongly an atom – in a molecule – is able to attract electrons in a bond to itself.

 Electronegativity trends present in the periodic table

-When you move across the period table, the number of protons in the nucleus increases, therefore the electonegativity increases.
+When you move across the periodic table, the number of protons in the nucleus increases (with no increase in energy level), therefore the electronegativity increases.

-When the atomic number increases down a group, there is also an increase in the valence electrons and nucleus.
+When the atomic number increases down a group, there is also an increase in energy levels.
 The atomic radius is greater therefore electronegativity decreases.

 PERIODIC TABLE OF ELECTRONEGATIVITY